hubdev4/hubdev4/README.md

 - 👋 Hi, I’m @hubdev4
-- 👀 I’m interested in rust, dart, flutter, IA, python
+- 👀 I’m interested in rust, IA, python
-- 🌱 I’m currently learning rust, phton, dart
+- 🌱 I’m currently learning rust, phton, AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me github